RomelSan/Sysadmin-Themes/Windows Terminal/SSH/04 - SSH Login without password.md

 ---

-## Login to your server using SSH keys
+## 3. Login to your server using SSH keys
 You must use your **private key** on your client to connect to the remote server.
 `ssh -i /home/yourusername/.ssh/ssh_host_ed25519_key user@host`

-## Disabling SSH Password Authentication
+## 4. Disabling SSH Initial Password Authentication
 Disabling the password authentication adds an extra layer of security to your server.

 Before disabling SSH password authentication, make sure you can log in to your server without a password, and the user you are logging in with has sudo privileges.